rolansy/S5-DBMS-LAB/README.md

-# PL/SQL Scripts Repository
+# S5-DBMS-LAB PL/SQL Repository

-Welcome to the PL/SQL Scripts Repository!
+Welcome to the S5 DBMS LAB Repository!
 This repository contains a collection of PL/SQL scripts designed to be run on SQL*Plus.
 These scripts cover various use cases and scenarios, making it a valuable resource for anyone working with PL/SQL.

 ## Directory Structure